Yimura/ArchInstall/README.md

 fdisk /dev/nvme0n1

 # the following commands are ran inside fdisk
-# delete existing partitions with
+# delete existing partitions with, run the d command until you have no partitions left
 d
 => 1,2,3,...

-# create new partition for EFI of 1GiB
+# create new partition for EFI
 n
 => default = 1
 => default
-# EFI partition can be between 100M and 550M
+# EFI partition can be between 500M and 1 G
-=> +550M
+=> +800M

 # create a swap partition
 n